yasoobkhalid1/IMDB-Reviews-Sentiment-Anaylsis/README.md

 ![Word Length Distribution](images/word_len_dist.png)

-As we can clearly observe in the above graph, the distribution of our word lengths for the reviews in the training data is not perfectly normal but rather left-skewed.
+As we can clearly observe in the above graph, the distribution of our word lengths for the reviews in the training data is not perfectly normal but rather right-skewed.
 We also obtain the following statistics:

 | Statistic | Value |
 | --------- | ------ |